jonathansillito/open-source-project-course/README.md

 ## Course structure

 Each full week of the course will be focused on one main topic, related to a course learning outcome.
-Outside of class time student work in the course will primarily involve contributing to an open source project of their choice.
+Outside of class time, student work in the course will primarily involve contributing to an open source project of their choice.
 The open source project is how students *apply* what is discussed and practiced during class time.
 A typical week will look something like the following (beginning on **Tuesday** and then spilling into **Thursday**).

 1. **Reading:** Each week students will be assigned some reading of substance.
 We expect that students who do the reading *in advance* will get far more out of the class.